How does a pneumatic valve work?

 Normally closed (NC)

-The valve is closed in the rest or non-actuated position.
+In the idle or non-actuated position, the valve is closed.
 When we operate the valve, the valve opens and flow is possible.
 We call this Normally Closed or NC.

 Normally open (NO)

-The valve is open in the rest or non-actuated position.
-If we operate the valve, the valve goes dicth and no flow is possible.
+In the idle or non-actuated position, the valve is open.
+When we operate the valve, the valve closes and no flow is possible.
 We call this Normally Opened or NO.

-The sealing gasket pulls a plunger towards itself.
-This immediately opens or closes the passage.
+The sealing gasket pulls a plunger towards it.
+This immediately opens or closes the opening.
 No differential pressure is required (works from 0 bar).

 Indirectly controlled

-Indirect or pilot operated solenoid valves use the differential pressure of the medium to open or close.
-The minimum pressure difference is usually 0.5 bar.
-Because the liquid pressure is used, a large membrane and therefore a high flow rate can still be controlled with a relatively small coil.
+Indirect- or servo-controlled solenoid valves use the differential pressure of the medium to open or close.
+The minimum differential pressure is usually 0.5 bar.
+Because the liquid pressure is used, a relatively small coil can still control a large diaphragm and thus a high flow rate.

-In this version, the sealing membrane is directly connected to the plunger.
+In this version, the sealing diaphragm is directly connected to the plunger.
 When the coil voltage is switched on, the plunger is pulled up against the spring force and the auxiliary steering opening is opened.
-Semi-direct operated valves switch from 0 bar.
+Semi-directly actuated valves switch from 0 bar.

 Monostable

-Monostable valves are valves in which a continuous control signal is required to switch the valve.
-If this control signal is lost, the valve switches by means of resilience back to its resting position.
+Monostable valves are valves that require a continuous control signal to switch the valve.
+If this control signal is lost, the valve switches back to its idle position by means of spring force.

 Bistable

-Bistable valves can be permanently switched by a short control signal.
-The valve remains in its position without a signal.
-The valve switches again by a control signal on the other side.
-A separate operation is therefore required for each position.
+Bistable valves can be permanently switched over by a short control signal.
+Without a signal, the valve remains in its position.
+The valve switches back by a control signal on the other side.
+A separate control is therefore required for each mode.

 NAMUR

 Valves are available in a standard or NAMUR operated version.
-A NAMUR valve is a pneumatic valve with a special connection pattern of the valve outlets.
+A NAMUR valve is a pneumatic valve with a special connection pattern of the valve's outputs.
 These outputs are normally ports 2 and 4 of a valve.
-By means of this type of connection, the valves can be directly mounted on a pneumatic actuator with the same NAMUR standard.
+By means of this type of connection, the valves can be mounted directly on a pneumatic actuator equipped with the same NAMUR standard.
 A pneumatic actuator opens and closes, for example, ball valves and butterfly valves.
-Thanks to this NAMUR standard, you place the valve directly on the actuator.
-Hoses and couplings between the valve and the actuator are therefore not necessary.
+Thanks to this NAMUR standard, you can place the valve directly on the actuator.
+Hoses and couplings between the valve and actuator are therefore not necessary.